Open-Social-World/EgoNormia/README.md

 ## Evaluate locally using HuggingFace VLM

-To run using a HuggingFace VLM, specify the `-hf` flag when calling the evaluation API, and give the modelname as `--modelname [org/modelname]`, where org/modelname is the organization and name of the model as specified in HuggingFace.
+To run using a HuggingFace VLM locally, specify the `-hf` flag when calling the evaluation API, and give the modelname as `--modelname [org/modelname]`, where org/modelname is the organization and name of the model as specified in HuggingFace.

-## Evaluate locally using vLLM
+## Evaluate using vLLM

 To run using vLLM, first specify the endpoint of your vLLM server as OPENAI_API_BASE in SECRETS.env.